TR94/Kiwi-cocktail-bar/README.md

 # Development Planes

-To develop the site into further incorporating the user stories and the commercial needs, the 5 development planes have been considered.
+To develop the site further incorporating the user stories and the commercial needs, the 5 development planes have been considered.
 Working through these planes in a systematic way allows the site to be fleshed out methodically and should allow the initial version of the site to be much closer to the desired final output.

 ## Strategy